-Soft and airy sponge cake is decorated with light airy whipped cream and fruit is a classic and popular Chinese bakery-style cake often seen during birthday celebrations and suitable for other events or celebrations too.
+Soft and airy sponge cake decorated with light airy whipped cream and fruit is a classic and popular Chinese bakery-style cake often seen during birthday celebrations and suitable for other events or celebrations too.

 If you love airy and spongey cake, this Chinese bakery-style fruit sponge cake is up your alley then!
 It has that soft and airy texture of chiffon that we love so much.